 Start each mowing season with a new air filter.
 Your air filter maintenance doesn’t stop here.
 You must check and clean it a few times throughout the season.
 Follow the instructions in this guide for instructions on cleaning the type of air filter in your lawn mower.

-Test for Lack of Fuel to the Engine
+Test for Lack of Fuel

 If your mower still doesn’t start after confirming you are running a good clean spark plug and air filter, it’s time to make sure you’re getting fuel to the engine.